alexmolas/alexmolas.github.io/negatives/README.md

    - Or click the "Select Files" button to choose images from your device

 2. **Processing**:
-   - The app will automatically process your images
+   - The app will automatically process your images with optimal settings for cyanotype
    - A progress bar shows the conversion status

 3. **View Results**:
-   - After processing, you'll see each image with its negative version
+   - After processing, you'll see each image with its cyanotype-ready negative version
    - Compare the original and negative side by side

+4. **Fine-Tune (Optional)**:
+   - Click "Show Advanced Settings" to access adjustment controls
+   - Adjust contrast and density sliders to optimize for your specific cyanotype process
+   - Toggle "Flip Horizontally" if needed for your printing setup
+   - Changes are applied in real-time to all processed images

-4. **Download**:
+5. **Download**:
-   - Click "Download" under any image to save its negative version
+   - Click "Download" under any image to save its cyanotype-ready negative
    - If you processed multiple images, you can click "Download All" to get a ZIP file with all negatives

+## Printing Your Negatives for Cyanotype

+For best results when printing your negatives for cyanotype:

+1. **Use high-quality transparency film** designed for inkjet printers
+2. In your printer settings, select the **highest quality print mode**
+3. Allow prints to **dry completely** before using for cyanotype exposure
+4. Place the printed transparency **ink-side down** on your sensitized paper
+5. Expose according to your specific cyanotype process requirements

 ## Deployment